treebeardtech/nbmake-action/README.md

 pip install -r requirements.txt
 ```

-3. _Optionally_ - run and edit the example notebook
+3. _Optionally_ - run and edit the example notebook.
+Any output that should be available on the cloud should be saved in a directory named `output`.

 4) Set up treebeard ([contact us for an API key](mailto:laurence@treebeard.io?subject=I%20would%20like%20an%20API%20key))